anhermon/Council/README.md

 ### CLI Commands

-The Council provides a CLI interface for direct code reviews:
+The Council provides a comprehensive CLI interface for code reviews and maintenance:

 #### Review Code
 ```bash